mglaman/composer-drupal-lenient/README.md

 Voila!
 It's basically cheating and letting Composer "I know it's not technically compatible with Drupal 10, just download it anyway"
 There's one more step.
 You'll need to [patch the info.yml](https://docs.cweagans.net/composer-patches/usage/defining-patches/) file on the contributed module, drupal/token in this case, to ensure that the module can remain installed to the Drupal database.
 It is *very* likely that this patch already exists in the module's issue queue.
-You can add it with a single command:

 ## How